-The BA with a major in Sociology requires 90 credits, including 24 General Education credits; 36 credits in Sociology; and 18 elective credits outside Sociology.
-The remaining 12 credits may be taken inside or outside Sociology.
+The BA in sociology requires 90 credits, including 24 general education credits; 36 credits in sociology; and 18 elective credits outside sociology.
+The remaining 12 credits may be taken inside or outside of sociology.
 Sociology courses must include:

-- the introductory course, AK/SOCI 2410 6.0; - a course in social theory or a course in social research, either AK/SOCI 3330 6.0/AK/SOSC 3310 6.0 or AK/SOCI 3310 6.0.
-Prerequisite: A 1000-level course in Social Science or permission of the Coordinator of Sociology for students with equivalents.
+- the introductory course, AK/SOCI 2410 6.0; - a course in social theory or a course in social research, either AK/SOCI 3330 6.0 or AK/SOCI 3310 6.0.
+Prerequisite: A 1000-level course in social science or permission of the undergraduate program director for students with equivalents.
 Note: AK/SOCI 2800 6.0 may be substituted for AK/SOCI 3310 6.0.
-Honours Sociology students should contact the department to be assigned a faculty advisor.
-BA Specialized Honours:
+Honours sociology students should contact the department to be assigned a faculty adviser.
+BA (Specialized Honours):

-The BA Honours with a major in Sociology requires 120 credits, including 24 General Education credits; 54 credits in Sociology; and 18 elective credits outside Sociology.
-The remaining 24 credits may be taken inside or outside Sociology.
-At least 18 Sociology credits must be at the 4000 level.
+The BA (Honours) with a major in sociology requires 120 credits, including 24 general education credits; 54 credits in sociology; and 18 elective credits outside sociology.
+The remaining 24 credits may be taken inside or outside of sociology.
+At least 18 sociology credits must be at the 4000 level.
 At least 18 credits from electives must be at the 3000 level or above.
 Sociology courses must include:

-- an introductory course, AK/SOCI 2410 6.0; - a course in social theory and a course in social research, AK/ SOCI 3330 6.0/AK/SOSC 3310 6.0 and AK/SOCI 3310 6.0; - the honours thesis course, AK/SOCI 4640 6.0.
+- then introductory course, AK/SOCI 2410 6.0; - a course in social theory and a course in social research, AK/ SOCI 3330 6.0 and AK/SOCI 3310 6.0; - the honours thesis course, AK/SOCI 4640 6.0.

 Note: AK/SOCI 2800 6.0 may be substituted for AK/SOCI 3310 6.0.
-BA Combined Honours:
+BA (Combined Honours):

-The BA Combined Honours with a major in Sociology and one other discipline requires 120 credits, including 24 General Education credits; 60 credits in Sociology and the other discipline; and 18 elective credits outside Sociology and the other discipline.
-The remaining 18 credits may be taken inside or outside Sociology and the other discipline.
-At least 18 credits in Sociology and the other discipline must be at the 4000 level; 6 credits in Sociology must be at the 4000 level.
+The BA (Combined Honours) with a major in sociology and one other discipline requires 120 credits, including 24 general education credits; 60 credits in sociology and the other discipline; and 18 elective credits outside sociology and the other discipline.
+The remaining 18 credits may be taken inside or outside of sociology and the other discipline.
+At least 18 credits in sociology and the other discipline must be at the 4000 level; six credits in sociology must be at the 4000 level.
 At least 18 credits from electives must be at the 3000 level or above.
 Sociology courses must include:

-- the introductory course, AK/SOCI 2410 6.0; - a course in social theory and a course in social research, AK/ SOCI 3330 6.0/AK/SOSC 3310 6.0 and AK/SOCI 3310 6.0.
-Note: AK/SOCI 2800 6.0 may be substituted for AK/SOCI 3310 6.0 Requirements below are for the BA in Sociology with a Concentration.
-Five Concentrations are available: Crime, Law and Social Policy; Diaspora Cultures; Education Studies; Gender and Families and Social Justice Studies.
-For each of these options, a student must complete both Degree requirements and Concentration requirements.
-Sociology students interested in a Concentration should contact the School of Social Sciences to be assigned a faculty advisor.
-BA in Sociology with Concentration in Crime, Law and Social Policy: The BA with a major in Sociology requires 90 credits, including 24 General Education credits; 36 credits in Sociology; and 18 elective credits outside Sociology.
-The remaining 12 credits may be taken inside or outside Sociology.
-Prerequisite: A 1000-level course in Social Science or permission of the Coordinator of Sociology for students with equivalents.
+- the introductory course, AK/SOCI 2410 6.0; - a course in social theory and a course in social research, AK/ SOCI 3330 6.0 and AK/SOCI 3310 6.0.
+Note: AK/SOCI 2800 6.0 may be substituted for AK/SOCI 3310 6.0.
+Sociology Concentrations Five concentrations are available: crime, law and social policy; diaspora cultures; education studies; gender and families and social justice studies.
+For each of these options, a student must complete both degree requirements and concentration requirements.
+Sociology students interested in a concentration should contact the School of Social Sciences to be assigned a faculty adviser.
+BA in Sociology with Concentration in Crime, Law and Social Policy: The BA in sociology requires 90 credits, including 24 general education credits; 36 credits in sociology; and 18 elective credits outside sociology.
+The remaining 12 credits may be taken inside or outside of sociology.
+Prerequisite: A 1000-level course in social science or permission of the undergraduate program director for students with equivalents.
 Sociology courses must include: